RedHatInsights/curiosity-frontend/CONTRIBUTING.md

 1. Confirm you've installed all recommended tooling
 1. Confirm the repository name has no blank spaces in it.
 If it does replace that blank with a dash or underscore, Docker has issues with unescaped parameter strings.
 1. Confirm you've installed resources through yarn
-1. Create a local dotenv file called `.env.local` and add the following contents
+1. Create a local dotenv file called `.env.local` in the root of Curiosity, and add the following contents
     ```
     REACT_APP_DEBUG_MIDDLEWARE=true
     ```